top of page

 It's not widely understood that stillbirth is just that: still birth.
 So at almost 4 lbs and 17 inches long, Olivia still needed to be born just like any other baby.
 The only difference was, after nine long months of anticipation and several grueling hours of labor, Cassidy would be leaving the hospital without the prized child that was supposed to make it all worth it.

 It's not widely understood that stillbirth is just that: still birth.
-Cassidy's daughter was born still at at almost 4 lbs & 17 in long
+Cassidy's daughter was born still at almost 4 lbs & 17 in long

 At least, Cassidy thought to herself, I will have several weeks to process and heal before I have to return to work.
 Only, she was in for a rude surprise.